Shuko83/CFmake/README.md

 Version of the project, will set `CMAKE_PROJECT_VERSION` and `PROJECT_VERSION`

 `CSTOOLKIT_INSTALL_TARGETS` *\<empty\>*
-List of targets to install, if empty install all targets
+List of targets to install, if empty install all targets in Multi-component package mode.
+If only one target is specified, install as a Single-component package.

 `CSTOOLKIT_DEFAULT_PUBLIC_HEADERS_DIRS` *include*
 Default folder for public headers of a target created with cstoolkit_add_target